 - woolen socks, gloves, or hat

-Do you have a question about what kind of clothes to pack for your Ireland vacation?
-Or do you have an item to recommend?
+Do you have a question about what to wear in Ireland?
+Or do you have a favorite piece of vacation clothing to recommend?
 Let’s chat in the comments- I always respond!